sistla-gautam/second-brain/1Projects/The Final Manuscript/Stage 2/Start here - 2.md

 🧪 Determine the nature of the poison—it wasn’t just a simple dose.
 🔗 Examine the new suspects and their possible motives.
 👁️ Start noticing unexpected connections—especially between **Daniel and Lillian**.

+---
+Understand who are the potential suspects responsible for the murder of Eleanor Blackwood and the objects of murder